Uberspace/lab/source/guide_privatebin.rst

 Making your PrivateBin Instance read-only
 -----------------------------------------

-If you want to limit write access to your PrivateBin instance, i.e. specify who can paste data, you can configure the ``.htaccess`` file accordingly.
+This section will teach you how you can limit write access to your PrivateBin instance, i.e. specify who can paste data.

+While PrivateBin does not have a concept of access control in itself, `the documentation suggests different ways <https://github.com/PrivateBin/PrivateBin/wiki/FAQ#how-can-i-link-to-a-read-only-mode-where-users-cant-submit-pastes>`_ in which a read-only mode can be achieved using some custom configuration.
+In this guide we will implement the second method that will require basic authentication for POST requests.

 Choose a username that should have write access and provide it to the ``htpasswd`` command:

 .. code-block:: console